eacton/CAGEF/README.md

 - corresponding write fxns

 ***
-####Lesson 2 - Intro to Tidy Data: How to Filter, Subset, Transform and Merge your Data
+####Lesson 2 - Intro to Tidy Data: How to Transform and Manipulate your Data Efficiently

 __Objective:__ At the end of this session you will know the principles of tidy data, and be able to subset and transform your data, merge data frames, and perform simple calculations.

-_Why tidy data?_
+_Data Manipulation_

+- base R data manipulation
+- the dplyr package:
+      + how to subset data with filter(), select()
+      + how to order data with arrange()
+      + using mutate(), transmute() for new data columns
+      + using summarize() to get mean, median, modes, quantiles and standard deviations, variance, skew
+      + using group_by() to perform calculations on factored data

+_Intro to tidy data_

 - Know the principles of tidy data and why it is useful to have your data in this format
 - Intro to the tidyverse

-_Data Manipulation_

-- dplyr()
-      + how to subset data
-      + how to order data
-      + filter(), select(), arrange(), glance()
-- tidyr()
+- the tidyr package:
-      + transforming data from wide to long and back again (or reshape2())
+      + transforming data from wide to long and back again
       + spread(), gather(), unite(), separate()

+_Merging data tables_

-- merging/adding data
+- join functions!
-      + join/merge functions
-      + binding functions with caveats
+- binding functions with caveats

-_Simple Statistics_

-- how to perform simple calculations and store the results in new columns
-    + using summarize() to get mean, median, modes, quantiles and standard deviations, variance, skew
-    + using mutate() to add columns
-    + using group_by() to perform calculations on factored data

-- revisitng the apply() function

-- performing t-tests in R

 ***
 ####Lesson 3 - Plot all the things!
 From Data Exploration to Publication-Quality Figures

-__Objective:__ At the end of this session you will be able to use ggplot2() to make a ton of different types of plots with your data for both for data exploration and for publication-quality figures.
+__Objective:__ At the end of this session you will be able to use ggplot2 to make a ton of different types of plots with your data for both for data exploration and for publication-quality figures.

 _Intro to the Grammar of Graphics_

-- general structure of ggplot2 syntax()
+- general structure of ggplot syntax:
+      + aesthetics, geoms, scaling, statistical transformations, facetting
-- dependence of ggplot2 on the tidy data format
+- how ggplot makes use of the tidy data format

 _Data Exploration - plot all the things!_

-- dot plots, line graphs, scatter plots, bar graphs, violin plots, histograms, facetting
+- dot plots, line graphs, scatter plots, bar graphs, violin plots, histograms, density plots, bubble plots
 - emphasis on boxplots + explanation, beeswarm plots
 - heatmaps and correlation plots
+- regression lines and error bars

-_Making Figures_
+_Customization of Figures_

+- attributes related to your data
+      + shapes, fill, color, opacity, size
-- labels, scaling, ggsave(), regression lines, error bars, changing axis limits, rotating labels, adding text to data points, changing the legend, alpha, colors, shapes
+      + adding text to data points, labels
-- forcats pkg: controlling categorical variable order in your legend
+      + controlling categorical variable order in your legend (forcats package)
+- color palettes (sequential, diverging, qualitative)
-- alternatives to pie charts
+- themes (attributes unrelated to your data)
-- customize with ggthemes
+      + ie. axis, legend, panels, gridlines, backgrounds
+      + element_text, _line, _rect, _blank, _grob
+      + designer themes
+- saving plots

-_Taking it up a notch_ - Maybe preview these, and if time vote on one to look at in more detail
+_Taking it up a notch_

 - Interactive graphics (d3heatmap, ggvis, plotly)
-- Network diagrams (DiagrammR, igraph)
-- dygraphs() - time series data, migest - circos plots
+- Multiple plots on one page (ie. publication images) (ggpubr)
-- upset plots
+- Upset plots (UpSetR) as alternative to venn diagrams
-- geospatial data? interest?
+- Preview:
-- phylogenetics data - ggtree, treeman, metacoder
-- genomics data - ggbio
+      + Network diagrams (visNetwork, DiagrammR, igraph)
+      + Time series data (dygraphs)
+      + Circos plots (migest)
+      + Geospatial data (geodataviz)
+      + Phylogenetics data (ggtree, treeman, phyloseq, metacoder)
+      + Genomics data (ggbio, GenVisR, GenomeGraphs)

 ***
-####Lesson 4 - Data Cleaning/Stop Wrestling with Regular Expressions
+####Lesson 4 - Lesson 4 - Of Data Cleaning and Documentation - Conquer Regular Expressions, Use R markdown and knitr to make PDFs, and Challenge yourself with a 'Real' Dataset

 __Objective:__ At the end of this session you will be able to use regular expressions to 'clean' your data.
 You will also learn R markdown and be able to render your R code into slides, a pdf, html, a word document, or a notebook.

 _Intro to regular expressions_

-- escape characters, character classes, quantifiers and all that jazz

-_Text manipulation with stringr/i_
+- regex language
+      + matching by position
+      + quantifiers
+      + classes
+      + operators
+      + escape characters

+_Data Cleaning_

+- data cleaning with base R & with stringr/i packages
+      + searching and replace patterns
-- searching for a word/patterns, subset using character strings, collapse and expand character vectors, replacement, replacing NAs, splitting/combining at a delimiter
+      + subset using character strings
+      + collapse and expand character vectors
+      + splitting/combining at a delimiter
+      + trimming whitespace

 _R markdown and knitr_

 - r markdown syntax
+- working in Projects, .Rmd files, notebooks
-    +  making things pretty: adding table of contents, images, hyperlinks, urls
+- adding hyperlinks, images, table of contents
-- knitr code chunk options
+- knitr chunk options
-    + suppressing pkg load warnings, eval = T/F, re-running some chunks while keeping others in memory
+      + caching
-    + tables in knitr
+      + kable tables
-- rendering to pdf, html, word documents (any interest in slides?)
+- rendering to pdf, html, word documents
-- sharing on Rpubs
+- slides

 ***
-####Lesson 5 - Linear and Non-Linear Regression: Choosing the Best Model for the Job
+####Lesson 5 - Linear Regression, Multiple Linear Regression, ANOVA, ANCOVA: Choosing the Best Model for the Job

-__Objective:__ At the end of this session you will be able to perform simple and multiple linear or non-linear regression on your dataset.
-You will be able to interpret the statistics that come out of this model, and use these statistics to select the best model for the job.
+__Objective:__ At the end of this session you will be able to perform simple and multiple linear regression, one- and multiway analysis of variance (ANOVA) and analysis of covariance (ANCOVA).
+You will be able to interpret the statistics that come out of this model, be cognizant of the assumptions the model makes, and use an F-test to select the best model for the job.

-_Commonly used statistics_

-- quick review: mean, median, mode, quantiles, sd, variance
-- t-tests
-- correlations
-- explain parametric vs non-parametric data
+_How we Evaluate which Model to Use_

+- How do we describe our data?
+- What hypotheses are we testing?
+- What assumptions does our model have?
+- How do we test these assumptions?
+- How do we compare models?
+- How do we interpret the output of our model?
+- How do we make a prediction for new values?

 _Models we will Consider_

+- T-tests
 - Simple linear regression
-- Non-linear regression
 - Multiple linear regression
-- ANOVA

-_How we Evaluate which Model to Use_

-- Taking a moment to think about the question we are asking...
-- Assumptions of the model
+- One- and Multi-way Analysis of Variance (ANOVA)
-- Interpreting the output of our model
+- Analysis of Covariance (ANCOVA)

+_Important considerations_

+- Dummy variables: encoding categorical variables
+- Interaction terms
+- Multiple test correction

+_Prediction_

+- confidence vs prediction (narrow vs wide) intervals

-- Assessing the performance of the model (feedback)
+_Assessing the performance of the model (feedback)_
-    + Diagnostic plots (ie. residuals, Q-Q plots)

-_Running the Model_

-- Dealing with dummy variables/encoding categorical variables
-- Is it necessary to scale our data?
-- Using broom() to get a data frame of our result statistics
+- Checking residuals
-- Predictors
+- Q-Q plots
+- Next steps (when assumptions fail)

 ******
 ####Lesson 6 - Scaling up your Analyses: Writing Functions in R